CNA Explains: What the new voluntary CPF life-cycle investment scheme means for you

 The voluntary investment scheme was announced by Prime Minister Lawrence Wong during the Budget 2026 statement on Thursday (Feb 12).

-It will complement the existing system by catering to long-term investors who are willing to take some risk without having to actively manage their portfolios, CPF said.
+It will complement the existing system by catering to long-term investors who are willing to take some risk without having to actively manage their portfolios, the CPF Board said.

 CNA looks at how the new scheme will work, and who it might benefit.